Double Whammy (novel): Plot

-Skink's original plan is to have Garcia and Tile enter the tournament, posing as brothers, and win by catching Skink's gargantuan Queenie.
-With publicity for Weeb's development aimed exclusively at white people, Skink predicts that having an African-American and a Cuban win the tournament will be fatal for sales.
+Skink's original plan is to have Garcia and Tile enter the tournament, posing as brothers, and win by catching Queenie, Skink's enormous pet bass.
+With publicity for Weeb's development aimed exclusively at white people, Skink predicts that having an African-American and a Cuban win the tournament will negatively affect Weeb's business.
 However, at the last moment, Skink changes his plan and arranges a "confrontation" between Queenie and Gault.
 He anonymously tips off Gault as to the location where he will plant Queenie, while sabotaging the motor of Garcia and Tile's boat.
 Decker rescues Catherine and kills Curl with a booby-trapped camera.

 Predictably, the tournament is a fiasco: the latest batch of fish are so sickened by the toxic water that they refuse to eat, while Garcia and Tile are the only participants to catch one (tiny) bass.
 Spurling refuses to cheat, forcing Weeb to name them the winners and admit that the promised $250,000 grand prize is "not available."
 Garcia and Tile reveal their badges and arrest Weeb for fraud on live television.
 Skink sees all the bass floating to the surface and realizes he has put Queenie in mortal danger by slipping her into the toxic water.
 Decker and Catherine join him on a boat borrowed from Spurling, and they speed to where he put her into the water.

 They come upon Gault's boat, where Lanie is sitting alone and Gault's dead body is floating in the water.
-Gault succeeded in hooking Queenie, but was unprepared for her weight and power, and so tried to use his boat's engine to exhaust her.
-When she unexpectedly changed direction, Gault was unwilling to let her go, and was pulled overboard onto his own boat's propeller.
-Skink dives into the water, pulls a barely-alive Queenie out and leaps across a levee to put her in the Everglades.
-Decker and Catherine, following onto the levee, cannot see either of them, but are sure they hear the sound of both swimming to safety.
+Gault succeeded in hooking Queenie, but was unprepared for her weight and power, and so he tried to use his boat's engine to exhaust her.
+When she unexpectedly changed direction, Gault was unwilling to let her go and was pulled overboard into his own boat's propeller.
+Skink dives into the water, pulls a barely-alive Queenie out and leaps across a levee to put her back into the Everglades.
+Decker and Catherine, following onto the levee, cannot see either of them but are sure they hear the sound of both swimming to safety.